A13

 Condensate Drain Blockage

-Furnace indicates a condensate or drain fault; unit may shut down during operation, especially in cold weather.
+Furnace indicates a condensate or drain fault; the unit may shut down during operation, especially in cold weather.

 Advertisements